willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Our model demonstrated the ability to independently predict various traits associated with the growth, survival, and recruitment models.
 The intercepts for growth and survival exhibited good correlations with external observations in the literature [@burns1990silvics], while the recruitment intercept aligned well with the seed mass trait [@diaz2022].
-Additionally, the models effectively reproduced the fast-slow continuum [@SalgueroGomez2016], showing a negative correlation between growth and survival rate and a positive correlation between growth and recruitment rate (Figure SX intercept_corr).
+Additionally, the models effectively reproduced the fast-slow continuum [@SalgueroGomez2016], showing a negative correlation between growth and survival rate and a positive correlation between growth and recruitment rate (Figure S14).
 Regarding competition, the model captured the negative correlation between density dependence and shade tolerance.
 The model also adhered to the Janzen-Connell hypothesis [@Janzen1970;@Connell1971], predicting stronger conspecific density dependence compared to heterospecific, crucial for biodiversity maintenance [@Chesson2000a].
-Moreover, the intensity of conspecific density dependence was higher for fast-growing trees than for slow-growing ones (Figure SX comp_CNDD_vs_growth), similar to observations in tropical trees [@Zhu2018].
+Moreover, the intensity of conspecific density dependence was higher for fast-growing trees than for slow-growing ones (Figure S15), similar to observations in tropical trees [@Zhu2018].
 For climate, validation is challenging due to limited data on optimal temperature and precipitation measures.
 Nevertheless, our results align with others, indicating the presence of demographic compensation across forest trees [@bohner2020;@Yang2022].
-Furthermore, the estimated climate niche breadth correlates with the size distribution of the species (Figure SX), suggesting that the model captures information not explicitly included.
+Furthermore, the estimated climate niche breadth correlates with the size distribution of the species (Figure S16), suggesting that the model captures information not explicitly included.

 Most of the variability in $\lambda$ was associated with local plot conditions captured by random effects, akin to previous studies [@Vanderwel2016a;@LeSquin2021].
 This implies the influence of other factors beyond the climate-competition dimensions on demographic rates.